softwaredoug/searcharray/README.md

 We want the index to be as memory efficient and fast at searching as possible.
 We want using it to have a minimal overhead.

-We want you to be able to work with a reasonable dataset (1M-10M docs) relatively efficiently.
+We want you to be able to work with a reasonable dataset (100X-1M docs) relatively efficiently for offline evaluation.
+And 1000s for fast reranking in a service.

 ### Experimentation, reranking, functionality over scalability